nextauthjs/next-auth/docs/docs/adapters/fauna.md

 })
 ```

-> This schema is adapted for use in FaunaDB and based upon our master [schema](/adapters/models)
+> This schema is adapted for use in Fauna and based upon our main [schema](/adapters/models)